Coconut Fried Rice

 So I finally cooked coconut fried rice for the blog.
 About time hey!
-Making coconut fried rice is very easy but if care is not taken, you can easily overpower the delicate flavour of the coconut like I mentioned in my previous coconut rice post.
+Making coconut fried rice is very easy but if care is not taken, you can easily overpower the delicate flavour of the coconut.
+Like I mentioned in my previous coconut rice post.
 Anytime I cook coconut fried rice, I make sure I go easy on the amount of curry I use and I also make sure I cook my rice in the coconut milk first.
-If you would be trying this recipe with basmati rice, I’ll advice you read the cooking instructions on the packet and adapt it to this recipe accordingly.
+If you would be trying this recipe with basmati rice, I’ll advise you read the cooking instructions on the packet and adapt it to this recipe accordingly.

 Right, who would be cooking some coconut fried rice this week?
 Come along then and let’s cook.